NC Division of Public Health Fellowship

 Timeline

-The DPH Fellowship is up to two years (22 months) in length; each year, fellows will be employed in an 11-month full-time temporary position through the state’s Temporary Solutions program.
+The NC DPH Fellowship is 11 months in length, with the potential opportunity for a second-year extension.
+Fellows will be employed in a full-time temporary position through the state’s Temporary Solutions program.
 New cohorts onboard in July, work full-time (40 hours/week) for 11 months until May, and take a mandatory 30-day break in June.

 Curriculum